Mass media in Paraguay: Newspaper

 After the war against a unified Argentine-Brazilian-Uruguayan force (War of the Triple Alliance) from 1864 to 1870, more than half of the population had died, many Paraguayan newspapers were closed, and local news outlets disappeared; publishers from Argentina and Brazil started circulating their newspapers in Paraguay.

 The Liberal Constitution of 1870 allowed the media in Paraguay to rebuild free and unrestricted journalism, although the War of the Triple Alliance still had an impact on it.
 The postwar period marked the beginning of the Second Paraguayan Republic (1869–1906), and new political parties and newspapers were established by the same individuals, such as José Segundo Decoud, who was the founder and editor of La Reforma, and played an important role in formation of the Partido Colorado (Colorado Party) in 1887.

-By the late 19^{th} and early 20^{th} centuries, more newspapers such as El Artesano (October 25, 1885), El Despertar (May 1, 1906), and Bandera Roja (November 1924) included the emerging working class and labour unions.
+By the late 19th and early 20th centuries, more newspapers such as El Artesano (October 25, 1885), El Despertar (May 1, 1906), and Bandera Roja (November 1924) included the emerging working class and labour unions.
 Voz del Siglo was a newspaper with feminist political ideas led by Ramona Ferreira in 1902, its creation proved a diverse perspective in news media.